openresty/resty-cli/README.md

 Installation
 ============

-The `resty` command-line utility is bundled in OpenResty 1.7.7.2+ and is installed under `<openresty-prefix>/bin/` by default.
+The `resty` command-line utility is bundled and enabled in OpenResty 1.7.7.2+ by default and is installed under `<openresty-prefix>/bin/` by default.
 If the OpenResty prefix is the default value (`/usr/local/openresty`), then you can just add `/usr/local/openresty/bin` to your PATH environment: